 What do you do to make the holidays special in your home?
-The Christmas season may seem merry with presents under the tree and decorations in the house and yard, but there are many ways to make Christmas special.
+In your family, what are some key ways you make Christmas special every year?
+The Christmas season may seem merry with presents under the tree and decorations in the house and yard, but there are many unique and fun ways to make Christmas special.
 Take this holiday season and slow down to truly appreciate your friends and loved ones by spending some quality time with them.

 Take a Christmas Light Tour